The Weepies: Licensing

 Up All Night, The Fosters and Sense8.
 The band was prominently featured during an episode of Dirty Sexy Money with an on-screen performance as an episode subplot.
-Songs by the band have also appeared in advertising campaigns, include spots for Old Navy and JCPenney, as well as a campaign advertisement for Barack Obama's 2008 presidential campaign.
+Songs by the band have also appeared in advertising campaigns, including spots for PBS Kids, Old Navy and JCPenney, as well as a campaign advertisement for Barack Obama's 2008 presidential campaign.

 Band members

 Talan and Tannen have at various times been supported in recording and touring by Meghan Toohey, Catie Curtis, Brad Gordon, Jonny Flaugher, and Frank Lenz.

-Talan and Tannen got married in 2007 and had their first son in October that year.
-They went on to have two more sons later.
-They later divorced, which was finalized on New Year's Day 2020.
+Talan and Tannen got married in 2007 and had their first son in October of that year.
+They went on to have two more sons.
+Their divorce was finalized on New Year's Day 2020.